-Cheesy ice braker for your first day at work?
+Cheesy icebreaker for your first day at work?

 What do the Queen, Austin Powers, and David Beckham have in common?
 Yes, Austin is a fictitious character from a film… but the character, along with the other two, call the UK home.

-You can call this place home, too, and spend the weekends watching the football match at your favorite pub with the lads.
-Hop on the ferry to Northern Ireland where we have great jobs in Belfast or you could catch a train out into the country for a walk in the Scottish Highlands.
-Or maybe you’d fancy learning to speak Welsh in your freetime?
+You can call this place home, too, and spend the weekends watching football at your favourite pub with the lads.
+Hop on the ferry to Northern Ireland where we have great multilingual jobs in Belfast or you could catch a train out into the country for a walk in the Scottish Highlands.
+Or maybe you’d fancy learning to speak Welsh in your free time?

 Tax and National Insurance:

-To open a bank account in the UK, you’ll need to have already gotten your National Insurance number.
-You’ll also need to have proof or residency, such as bills in your name, and also proof of income from you workplace.
+To open a bank account in the UK, you’ll need to have already received your National Insurance number.
+You’ll also need to have proof of residency, such as bills in your name, and also proof of income from work.
 It may also be useful to have a letter from your home bank stating how long you have been an account holder and that you are in good credit.

 The most commonly used banks in the UK include: